 With the upcoming release of Ronald Purser’s book, McMindfulness: How Mindfulness Became the New Capitalist Spirituality, the media is offering a lot of interviews and articles highlighting his point of view.
 The problem is, one very important point he makes tends to get lost in all the hype and promotion.
 His valuable point is that, in order for it to be a truly revolutionary act, mindfulness must be practiced for the benefit of all, not just for one individual’s temporary stress relief.

-Check out the wonderful work of mindfulness activists and teachers of color like Rhonda Magee, Rod Owens, Angel Kyodo Williams, Mushim Patricia Ikeda, Dekila Chungyalpa and Larry Yang to see how engaged mindfulness can be a catalyst for social and ecological justice, equity and inclusion.
+Check out the wonderful work of mindfulness activists and teachers of color like Rhonda Magee, Rod Owens, Ruth King, Angel Kyodo Williams, Mushim Patricia Ikeda, Dekila Chungyalpa and Larry Yang to see how engaged mindfulness can be a catalyst for social and ecological justice, equity and inclusion.

 In order to rise above the fray and capture our distracted and short attention spans, creating emotionally charged titles and bite-sized over-generalizations is a temptation that many have succumbed to.
 Mr. Purser’s definition of mindfulness as “basic concentration training”, a stress management self-help tool, and a product to be packaged and sold, is an over-simplification and a very circumscribed view.
 His writings and interviews that I have encountered online seem to have the tendency to lump all kinds of practices, providers and services into this narrow view of mindfulness.
 And while the “evil empire” approach is very effective in stirring fear and controversy, bad means don’t lead to good ends.